 PRE CALCULUS: 74.3%

 ALGEBRA I: 7.8%

 Percentage of high school graduates earning a B.A. by highest-level math course taken in high school.
 Even if you don’t go to college, your high school grade point average is still important because it predicts future income.
 High-school grades do not predict income right after high school, but they do strongly predict long-term income.
-If you don’t go to college, an increase of one letter grade (from C to B) in your high school grade-point average typically predicts an increase in income by 13 percent by age 28!
-(Compared to people who haven’t gone to college, a four-year degree typically predicts an increase in income by about 14 percent.)
+If you don’t go to college, an increase of one letter grade (from C to B) in your high school grade-point average typically predicts an increase of income by 13 percent by age 28!
+(Compared to people who haven’t gone to college, a four-year degree typically predicts an increase of income by about 14 percent.)
 So even if you don’t go to college, improving your high school grades from Cs to Bs improves the chances that you will be able to support a family.